-Canto is one of just three Mexican athletes to win an Olympic gold medal and was one of the prominent figures during Mexico’s golden era of race walking.
+Canto is one of just three Mexican athletes to win an Olympic gold medal and was one of his country’s most prominent figures during Mexico’s race walking heyday.

 Born in Mexico City in October 1959, Canto took up race walking at a relatively young age and won his first national U18 title at 13.
 He went on to win various continental and regional titles as an U18 and U20 athlete.

 His first major senior success came in 1981 at the World Race Walking Cup in Valencia where he triumphed in 1:23:52 to beat Olympic bronze medallist Roland Wieser of East Germany.
 Canto’s compatriot Raul Gonzalez made it a Mexican double by winning the 50km.

 Canto became the inaugural world champion for the 20km race walk in Helsinki in 1983.
 The lead pack had been reduced from eight to four men with three kilometres to go.
 Canto duelled with Czech race walker Jozef Pribilinec in the closing stages and managed to pull clear before entering the stadium, eventually winning by 10 seconds in 1:20:49.